szilard/benchm-dataframes/README.md

 #### Setup

 The tests have been performed on a m8i.2xlarge EC2 instance (8 cores, 32GB RAM) running Ubuntu 24.04.
+You can actually get nowadays similar timings on a decent laptop (and also unlike 10+ years ago, this data will fit now in your laptop's memory).

 The easiest way to run the benchmark is to use the provided [Dockerfile](Dockerfile) and:
 ```